mendhak/waveshare-epaper-display/README.md

     export WAVESHARE_EPD75_VERSION=2

+## Set your location

+Whichever weather provider you use, you'll need to provide the location and units to display in.

+Modify the `env.sh` file and update with the latitude and longitude of your location.
+As needed, change the temperature format (CELSIUS or FAHRENHEIT).

+    export WEATHER_LATITUDE=51.3656
+    export WEATHER_LONGITUDE=0.1963
+    export WEATHER_FORMAT=CELSIUS

 ## Pick a Weather provider

-You can pick between OpenWeatherMap, Met Office, AccuWeather, Met.no and Climacell to provide temperature and weather forecasts.
+You can pick between OpenWeatherMap, Met Office, AccuWeather, Met.no, Weeather.gov, and Climacell to provide temperature and weather forecasts.
 You can switch between them too, by providing the keys and commenting out other ones, but remember to delete the `weather-cache.json` if you switch weather providers.

 ### OpenWeatherMap